SamofDatasets/sql-data-warehouse-project/README.md

 ---

 This project was inspired by **Baraa Khatib Salkini's SQL course**.
-I followed the structure and recreated the project myself to reinforce my understanding of data warehousing using the Medallion Architecture.
-All queries, explanations, and modifications are my own.